-The Guinier Prize is given for lifetime achievement, a major breakthrough, or an outstanding contribution to the field of small-angle scattering.
+The International Union of Crystallography Guinier Prize, honoring the great scientist and “father” of small-angle scattering, Professor André Guinier, is awarded at each Triennial SAS Meeting in recognition of lifetime achievement, a major breakthrough, or an outstanding contribution to the field of small-angle scattering.

 Call for Nominations for the 2018 Guinier Prize

-The SAS2018 Organizing Committee and the International Union of Crystallography (IUCr) Commission on Small-angle Scattering will present a prize of US$5000 in honour of the great scientist and ‘father’ of small-angle scattering Professor A. Guinier at SAS2018.
-The Guinier prize is given for lifetime achievement, a major breakthrough or an outstanding contribution to the field of small-angle scattering.
+The SAS2018 Organizing Committee and the International Union of Crystallography (IUCr) Commission on Small-Angle Scattering will present a prize of US$5000 in honour of the great scientist and ‘father’ of small-angle scattering Professor André Guinier at SAS2018.
+The Guinier Prize is given for lifetime achievement, a major breakthrough or an outstanding contribution to the field of small-angle scattering.

 Nominations for the 2018 Guinier prize have been received and are now being evaluated by the prize committee.
 A nomination should contain: